Shenyu-Liu/Shenyu-Liu.github.io/_pages/publications.md

 On stability of nonlinear systems
 ------

-* [C] <strong>Liu, S.</strong>, Chen, K. and Eising, J. (2023).
-Online Data-Driven Adaptive Control for Unknown Linear Time-Varying Systems.
-Accepted by the 62nd IEEE Conference on Decision and Control.
+* [C] <strong>Liu, S.</strong>, Chen, K. and Eising, J. (2023). <a href="https://ieeexplore.ieee.org/abstract/document/10383840">Online Data-Driven Adaptive Control for Unknown Linear Time-Varying Systems.</a> In proceedings of the 62nd IEEE Conference on Decision and Control, 8775&ndash;8780.
 * [J] <strong>Liu, S.</strong> (2022). <a href="https://www.sciencedirect.com/science/article/pii/S0005109822003582">Unified Stability Criteria for Perturbed LTV Systems with Unstable Instantaneous Dynamics.</a> Automatica Vol. 144, 110499.
 * [C] <strong>Liu, S.</strong> and Liberzon, D. (2019). <a href="https://ieeexplore.ieee.org/document/9029302">Higher Order Derivatives of Lyapunov Functions for Stability of Systems with Inputs.</a> In proceedings of the 58th IEEE Conference on Decision and Control, 6146&ndash;6151.
 * [C] <strong>Liu, S.</strong> and Liberzon, D. (2019). <a href="https://ieeexplore.ieee.org/document/9030282">On Almost Lyapunov Functions for Systems with Inputs.</a> In proceedings of the 58th IEEE Conference on Decision and Control, 468&ndash;473.